openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 ```

 Please be aware that `REFRESH` commands are "throttled" (to be exact, responses are cached) with `poller` parameter `cacheMillis`.

+## Troubleshooting

+Modbus, while simple at its heart, potentially is a complicated standard to use because there's a lot of freedom (and bugs) when it comes to implementations.
+There are many device or vendor specific quirks and wrinkles you might stumble across.
+Here's some:

+* a device may have more than one interface with a port open (502 or other) that it responds on, but may have no connection to the real bus hardware.
+Check ALL interfaces including (and preferring) any serial connection.
+Usually either that or the Ethernet IP will do.

+* some devices do not allow to query a range of registers that is too large or spans reserved registers.
+They may respond with an error or no error but invalid register data.
+Eventually turn your poller thing into multiple things to cover smaller ranges to work around this problem.

 ## Changes From Modbus 1.x Binding